Monto, Queensland: Amenities

 The North Burnett Regional Council operates a public library in Monto at 50 Newton Street.

 The Monto-Bancroft branch of the Queensland Country Women's Association meets at 9 Rutherford Street.

+St Theresa's Catholic Church is on the north-west corner of Rutherford Street and Maxwell Street (24.86733°S 151.12153°E).

 Education

-Monto State School is a government primary (Prep-6) school for boys and girls at 3 Leichhardt Street (24.8678°S 151.1182°E).
+Monto State School is a government primary (Prep–6) school for boys and girls at 3 Leichhardt Street (24.8678°S 151.1182°E).
 In 2017, the school had an enrolment of 110 students with 9 teachers (7 full-time equivalent) and 11 non-teaching staff (5 full-time equivalent).